asheroto/winget-install/README.md

 ## Troubleshooting

+> [!NOTE]
--   Before releasing a new version, the script is tested on a clean install of Windows 10, Server 2022, and Windows 11.
+> Before releasing a new version, the script is tested on a clean install of Windows 10, Windows 11, Server 2019, Server 2022.

 -   If you run into an issue, please ensure your system is compatible & fully updated.
 -   Sometimes PowerShell closes the window before you can read the output.
 To prevent this, you can use the `-Wait` parameter to pause the script for a few seconds or the `-NoExit` parameter to keep the window open indefinitely.
 Improving script exit functionality is on our TODO list.
 -   Try running `winget-install` again, sometimes the script will fail due to a temporary issue with the prerequisite server URLs.